aiacuone/easygo-code-test/README.md

 ## Initial Setup

-run npm i to install node modules
+Run `npm i` to install node modules.

+Run `npm run dev` to run the development server.

+Use `http://localhost:5173/` in browser to open development server in browser.

+Enjoy ;)

 ## Summary